 - i.
-The government is also issuing posters to promote a variety of useful safety tips. - ii.
-The posters offer helpful advice on physical distancing and sanitation.
-They are downloadable from the Ontario.ca website so employers can print and post them in their workplaces. - 21.
-April 28th Launch of the COVID-19: Tackling the Barriers website New Website Accepting Proposals for Temporarily Changing Rules and Regulations Currently Active - The Ontario Government has launched the COVID-19: Tackling the Barriers website to help businesses overcome the unique challenges created by the global pandemic.
+The government is also issuing posters to promote a variety of useful safety tips. - The posters offer helpful advice on physical distancing and sanitation.
+They are downloadable from the Ontario.ca website so employers can print and post them in their workplaces. - 25.
+April 28th Launch of the COVID-19: Tackling the Barriers website New Website Accepting Proposals for Temporarily Changing Rules and Regulations - Currently Active - The Ontario Government has launched the COVID-19: Tackling the Barriers website to help businesses overcome the unique challenges created by the global pandemic. - Businesses working to retool their operations to produce health-related products, or those that want to continue their operations in this new environment of physical distancing, can submit any potential roadblocks to the website. - The province is prepared to allow temporary changes to provincial rules and regulations in order to remove any barriers that are hindering business and negatively impacting Ontario's supply chain. - In order to help Ontario businesses focus on overcoming today's challenges, the province is also pausing or extending any existing public consultations, delaying non-urgent related consultations while the emergency situation remains in place, and considering extending deadlines for reports and audits.

-- Businesses working to retool their operations to produce health-related products, or those that want to continue their operations in this new environment of physical distancing, can submit any potential roadblocks to the website. - The province is prepared to allow temporary changes to provincial rules and regulations in order to remove any barriers that are hindering business and negatively impacting Ontario's supply chain. - In order to help Ontario businesses focus on overcoming today's challenges, the province is also pausing or extending any existing public consultations, delaying non-urgent related consultations while the emergency situation remains in place, and considering extending deadlines for reports and audits. - The website builds on steps the government has already taken to help businesses respond to COVID-19, including: - Providing \$10 billion in provincial tax deferrals, Workplace Safety and Insurance Board premium deferrals, and other business supports; - ii.
-Providing more than \$900 million in urgent relief to small businesses and their landlords through a new program, the Ontario-Canada Emergency Commercial Rent Assistance Program (OCECRA); - iii.
+- The website builds on steps the government has already taken to help businesses respond to COVID-19, including: - i.
+Providing \$10 billion in provincial tax deferrals, Workplace Safety and Insurance Board premium deferrals, and other business supports; - Providing more than \$900 million in urgent relief to small businesses and their landlords through a new program, the Ontario-Canada Emergency Commercial Rent Assistance Program (OCECRA); - iii.
 Providing \$50 million to help businesses such as manufacturers and distilleries retool so they can produce health-related products and supplies, such as ventilators, gowns, face masks and hand sanitizer; - iv.
 Permitting 24-hour construction for critical infrastructure; - v.
 Permitting 24-hour deliveries in every municipality across the province to help grocery stores and pharmacies keep their shelves stocked; and - vi.
 Allowing restaurants and bars to sell alcohol with food takeout or delivery orders. - Visit the COVID-19: Tackling the Barriers website.

-22. April 1st - \$50 million Ontario Together Fund: Currently Active
+26. April 1st - \$50 million Ontario Together Fund: Currently Active

-- The Ontario government is launching a new \$50 million Ontario Together Fund to help businesses provide innovative solutions or retool their operations in order to manufacture essential medical supplies and equipment, including: - i.
-Gowns - ii.
-Coveralls - iii.
-Masks& face shields - iv. testing equipment - v. ventilators - This new Fund will support the development of proposals submitted by businesses through the Ontario Together web portal. - The government will be looking for the most viable, innovative proposals that can quickly provide critical goods and services and the greatest benefit to the people of Ontario. - The fund is time-limited and will be available to companies and organizations across the province.
+- The Ontario government is launching a new \$50 million Ontario

+Together Fund to help businesses provide innovative solutions or retool their operations in order to manufacture essential medical supplies and equipment, including:

+- i.
+Gowns

+- ii.
+Coveralls

+- iii.
+Masks& face shields

+- iv. testing equipment

+- v. ventilators

+- This new Fund will support the development of proposals submitted by businesses through the Ontario Together web portal.